Navigating the Negative Side: A Deep Dive into Negative Numbers on the Number Line

 Negative numbers also extend into more advanced mathematical concepts:

 - Negative Exponents: A negative exponent indicates a reciprocal.
-For example, x⁻² = 1/x².
+To give you an idea, x⁻² = 1/x².

 - Negative Roots: While even roots (like square roots) of negative numbers are typically considered complex numbers (involving the imaginary unit i), odd roots (like cube roots) of negative numbers are negative real numbers.
-For example, ∛(-8) = -2.
+To give you an idea, ∛(-8) = -2.

 Addressing Common Misconceptions